 Weight limit: 85kg (13st 5lbs)

 Accommodation: comfortable guest rooms at the ride base

 Group size: maximum 6

 Season: Year round, except August (no riding on the beach between 1st June and 30th September)

-Hours: There is usually between 4½ and 6 hours riding a day.
+Hours: Usually between 4½ and 6 hours riding a day.

-Accommodation on the rides is in the farmhouse at the ride centre.
-There are six apartments, each with their own bathroom with shower and loo, a small living room and one or two bedrooms.
-Rooms are simple but comfortable.
-There are small fireplaces in each apartment for winter months and also a fridge and electric kettle.
-The farmhouse is about 10 minutes walk from the beach.
+Accommodation is in rural apartments and rooms at the ride centre.
+There are six small apartments in a tradtional single storey whitewash and tile roof building, each with its own shower-room with shower and loo, small living room and one or two bedrooms.
+Rooms are simple but adequately comfortable.
+Each apartment has a small kitchen area with fridge and electric kettle.
+The riding base is about 10 minutes walk to the beach

-Rates include - riding, twin bedded accommodation, all meals, and collection and return to Lisbon with the group at set times.
+Rates include - riding, twin bedded accommodation, breakfast and lunch each day, dinner on 1 or 2 nights, and collection and return to Lisbon with the group at set times.